NicolasH2/ggdendroplot/README.md

 ```

 # Default dendrogram
-Load the package, create your first brace in ggplot:
+Load the package, create your first brace in ggplot.
+You can change which clustering algorithm to use via the clustmethod arguement ("complete" as default, check out ?hclust to see what other options there are for the method).
 ``` r
 library(ggbrace)
 library(ggplot2)